 \subsubsection{Models}

 AudioLDM~\cite{liu2023audioldm} is a text-to-sound generation model that builds upon contrastive language-audio pretrained~(CLAP) encoders.
-The well-trained CLAP encoders can capture the relations across modalities and relax the training difficulties of the audio generative model.
+When trained effectively, the CLAP encoders have the capability to capture the relationships between different modalities and ease the training challenges of audio generative models.
 The original AudioLDM, denoted by AudioLDM$_{\text{LAION}}$, adopts a CLAP model developed by~\cite{laionclap2023} with a dataset of around \num{2.6} million audio-text pairs.
 We re-implement AudioLDM with a CLAP model trained with our proposed WavCaps, denoted by AudioLDM$_{\text{WavCaps}}$.
 We further finetuned our CLAP model on AudioCaps training set for text-to-sound generation, denoted by AudioLDM$_{\text{WavCaps-FT}}$.
 Specifically, we use the pretrained Variational Autoencoder~(VAE) and vocoder in the open-source implementation of AudioLDM\footnote{\url{https://github.com/haoheliu/AudioLDM}} and trained a new latent diffusion model~(LDM).
 The LDM in AudioLDM is trained with the re-weighted training objective~\cite{DDPM}, given by

-where $\epsilon \sim \mathcal{N}(0,\textit{\textbf{I}})$ denotes the standard gaussian noise, $\bar{\alpha}_{n}$ is the noise schedule~\cite{liu2023audioldm}, $\boldsymbol{z}_{0}$ is the original VAE latent extracted from audio, and $\boldsymbol{z}_{n}$ is the output of the $n$-th forward diffusion step.
+where $\epsilon \sim \mathcal{N}(0,\textit{\textbf{I}})$ denotes the standard Gaussian noise, $\bar{\alpha}_{n}$ is the noise schedule~\cite{liu2023audioldm}, $\boldsymbol{z}_{0}$ is the original VAE latent extracted from audio, and $\boldsymbol{z}_{n}$ is the output of the $n$-th forward diffusion step.
 To benchmark our models, we also included two state-of-the-art audio generation models, namely DiffSound~\cite{yang2022diffsound} and AudioGen~\cite{kreuk2022audiogen}.